 You sometimes don’t realize that you should’ve donned your rubber and neoprene boots until you’re ankle-deep in the mud after a good rain or a snow melt.
 That goes double for the areas around gates or where the animals gather to feed.
 Having some of the best neoprene boots can be your saving grace on those mornings.

 We’ve worn a lot of these boots over the years (my family has several of them lined up in our mudroom, as you can see in the main image on this article).
 They’re comfortable, waterproof, warm, and I don’t think twice about walking through even the freshest horse apples in them.

 Based on our experiences, and what people in the farming and outdoors industry have had to say about these kinds of boots, we’ve pulled together an expanded list of five of the best neoprene boots available for men.
 We like boots that are durable and truly keep our feet and lower legs protected — no imitations allowed!
-We genuinely love the rubber and neoprene boots on this list, but if there are others out there that you really gravitate to or have bought repeatedly, we want to hear about it.
+We genuinely love the neoprene rubber boots on this list, but if there are others out there that you really gravitate to or have bought repeatedly, we want to hear about it.
 All of these brands have several different styles that are better for things like cold weather or being in the weeds, but we’ve opted to focus primarily on our favorite boots from each company.

 LaCrosse Alpha Range 14″ Work Boot